Skip to content

 Context group

 If you log several related entries at once, you can group them into a context.
-Context is a set of actions done for the same purpose, for example, it could group the actions of a CRON that fetches third party data and updates Content items.
+Context is a set of actions done for the same purpose, for example, it could group the actions of a CRON that fetches third party data and updates content items.
 The built-in contexts include:

-• web - groups actions made in the Back Office, like the update and the publishing of a new content item's version
+• web - groups actions made in the back office, like the update and the publishing of a new content item's version

 • migration - groups every action from a migration file execution